Cody Gakpo: Liverpool

+Gakpo won his first trophy with Liverpool in the 2023–24 season, where he was credited with key goals to take the club to its 10th EFL Cup victory as the competition's second-highest goalscorer.

+Gakpo scored the equaliser in Liverpool's 2–2 draw with Manchester United on 5 January 2025.
+During the 2024–25 season, Gakpo played a crucial role in their Premier League title winning season.
+He scored Liverpool's third in an 5–1 win against Tottenham Hotspur, after which the league title was secured in his first season under new manager and fellow countryman Arne Slot.

+On 30 August 2025, Gakpo signed a new long-term contract with Liverpool.

 International career

+Youth

 Gakpo was eligible to play for the Netherlands, Ghana or Togo at international level.
 He played youth international football for the Netherlands at under-18, under-19, under-20 and under-21 levels.

+Senior

-Gakpo was called up to the senior Netherlands squad for UEFA Euro 2020 and made his debut in the third match of the group stage against North Macedonia as a substitute in the 79th minute for Frenkie de Jong.
-Thereby, he became the first Netherlands player to make his international debut at a European Championship since Martien Vreijsen in 1980.
+Gakpo was called up to the senior Netherlands squad for UEFA Euro 2020 and debuted in the third match of the group stage against North Macedonia as a substitute in the 79th minute for Frenkie de Jong.
+As a result, he became the first Netherlands player to make his international debut at a European Championship since Martien Vreijsen in 1980.

+Gakpo made his first start for the Netherlands in a 2022 FIFA World Cup qualifier against Norway on 1 September 2021, and scored his first senior international goal three days later in a 4–0 win over Montenegro.

-Gakpo was named in the squad for the 2022 FIFA World Cup in Qatar and had an immediate impact, scoring in three consecutive group matches against Senegal, Ecuador, and Qatar.
+Gakpo was called up to represent the Netherlands at the 2022 FIFA World Cup in Qatar and had an immediate impact, scoring in three consecutive group stage matches against Senegal, Ecuador, and Qatar.

+Gakpo was named in the Netherlands' squad for UEFA Euro 2024 in Germany.
+He was named player of the match in their opening 2–1 victory over Poland, in which he scored his country's first goal of the tournament.
+He received the honour again for their round of 16 match against Romania, where he scored the first goal and provided an assist in a 3–0 victory.
+With 3 goals in the tournament, Gakpo was awarded the Golden Boot in a 6-way tie.

 Style of play

-Usually deployed on the left wing, Gakpo often cuts inside on his right foot to move to a more central attacking position, and uses his speed and dribbling skills to take on defenders until he finds the space to make an attempt on goal.
+Usually deployed as a left winger, he is also capable of playing a more central attacking role as a centre-forward.
+However during his time at Liverpool he has mostly been deployed out of his natural position on the left wing and played most of his minutes in a midfield and centre forward role.
+Gakpo often cuts inside on his right foot to move to a more central attacking position, and uses his speed and dribbling skills to take on defenders until he finds the space to make an attempt on goal.